SAP-archive/teched2020-DEV360/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session DEV360 - Explore the new capabilities of SAP Cloud Platform - Open API and CLI.

 ## Overview